XCSoar/XCSoar/XCSoarV4-README.txt

 SUMMARY OF NEW FEATURES AND BUG FIXES SINCE V4.0
 ============================================================================

+TODO items in code are marked as:
+- enhancement
+- bug
+- accuracy
+- feature
+- code cleanup/robustness

 IGC Logger:
   must have unique serial number, make and type, version number must mark where declaration is changed in-flight